atomjump/loop/README.md

    There is a limit of 2000 records per request.
 To download more, include the 'id' of the last record, from the previous download request, in this field.

 Which returns a JSON object.
-Included for reporting is a 'sentiment' field which measures how positive the comment is (-ve, 0= neutral, +ve).
+Included for reporting is a 'sentiment' field which measures how positive the comment is (< 0 negative, 0= neutral, > 0 positive).